Table of Contents

 Why an Appraisal is Important:

-- It ensures that all heirs receive a fair share of the property’s worth.
+- It makes sure all heirs get a fair share of what the property is worth.

-- It’s essential for determining a buyout amount if one heir wants to retain the property.
+- It’s needed to figure out a buyout amount if one heir wants to keep the home.

 4. Choose Between Listing or Selling for Cash